 Group Manager will require confirmation of display of Site Notice at key woodland access point(s) [photo of site notice in place].

 Step 6: Audit

 In Year 1 the Initial audit or Main Audit (MA) is carried out against one or both (for dual-certification) of the full endorsed Ireland standards [after stakeholder consultation period].
-This will include, but is not limited to, review of 20 Year FMP, 5 Year work programme, and associated management records, Review of Forest Data Record, Review of stakeholder responses [follow up/feedback/meetings - as required]
+This will include, but is not limited to, review of 20 Year FMP, 5 Year work programme, and associated management and sales records, Review of Forest Data Record, Review of stakeholder responses [follow up/feedback/meetings - as required]

 Presentation of initial findings on site [additional information may be requested].
 Audit report will generally be supplied within a defined period of time.

 NOTE: All Audit Reports are made Publicly Available.

 The Group Manager will review Final audit report and Group membership registration will be confirmed when any identified issues have been addressed.

 The Applicant member will receive Confirmation of Membership after successful registration.

 Surveillance Audits (SA)